Sunday, 24 April 2016

 Shakespeare’s initial secret is – it is always necessary to go to the outside.
 The outside of the zone of human habitation (go to the forest); the outside of the local, current religion.

-But Shakespeare’s second secret (without which the first one would be worse than inadequate) is that it is necessary to go toward the south of the outside.
+But Shakespeare’s second secret (without which the first one would be worse than inadequate) is that it is necessary to go toward the South of the outside.
 Which is to say, it is necessary to go toward the planet, and toward intent - with the long-suppressed intent-modalities of women as a crucial world of intent.

 There is a central pair of plays – The Tempest and A Midsummer Night’s Dream – and these form a cluster with a third play, As You Like It.
 The importance of As You Like It is firstly that it grounds the oneirosphere emergence in a specific place and in a specific lineage (the Forest of Arden, and the Arden lineage of Shakespeare’s mother, which goes back four hundred years to Thorkell, the extaordinary figure who was one of the very few Saxon earls to maintain his lands after the Norman conquest, because he had refused to support Harold (notice the Norse name)), and secondly – and even more significantly – is that it gives a very strong emphasis to an aspect of A Midsummer Night’s Dream, which is to say that at the very end of both “forest” plays a Romano-Greek goddess is invoked, Hecate in the Dream, and Hymen in As You Like It (at the end of As You Like It the figure of Hymen appears in order to marry the couples).
 There is also the same link to The Tempest, where three goddesses (and no gods) are included within the final phase of the play – Ceres, Iris and Juno.